Lynching in the United States: Other ethnicities

 On February 21, 1909, a riot targeting Greek Americans occurred in Omaha, Nebraska.
-Many Greeks were looted, beaten and businesses were burnt.
+Many Greeks were looted, beaten, and businesses were burnt.

 In 1915, Leo Frank, an American Jew, was lynched near Atlanta, Georgia.
-In 1913, Frank had been convicted of the murder of Mary Phagan, a thirteen-year-old girl who was employed by his pencil factory.
+In 1913, Frank had been convicted of the murder of Mary Phagan, a 13-year-old girl who was employed by his pencil factory.
 A series of appeals were filed on behalf of Frank, but all of them were denied.
 The final appeal was denied after a 7–2 decision was made by the U.S. Supreme Court.
 After Governor John M. Slaton commuted Frank's sentence to life imprisonment, a group of men, calling themselves the Knights of Mary Phagan, kidnapped Frank from a prison farm in Milledgeville in a planned event that included cutting the prison's telephone wires.
 They transported him 175 miles back to Marietta, near Atlanta, where they lynched him in front of a mob.

 After the lynching of Leo Frank, around half of Georgia's 3,000 Jews left the state.
-According to author Steve Oney, "What it did to Southern Jews can't be discounted...It drove them into a state of denial about their Judaism.
+According to author Steve Oney, "What it did to Southern Jews can't be discounted...
+It drove them into a state of denial about their Judaism.
 They became even more assimilated, anti-Israel, Episcopalian.
 The Temple did away with chupahs at weddings – anything that would draw attention."

-Between the 1830s and 1850s, the majority of those lynched were whites.
-More whites were lynched than Blacks for the years 1882–1885.
-By 1890s, the number of Blacks lynched yearly grew to a number significantly more than that of whites, and the vast majority of victims were Black from then on.
-White people were mostly lynched in the Western states and territories, although there were over 200 cases in the South.
+Between the 1830s and 1850s, the majority of those lynched were Whites.
+More Whites were lynched than Blacks for the years 1882–1885.
+By 1890s, the number of Blacks lynched yearly grew to a number significantly more than that of Whites, and the vast majority of victims were Black from then on.
+White people were mostly lynched in the Western states and territories, although there were more than 200 cases in the South.
 According to the Tuskegee Institute, in 1884 near Georgetown, Colorado, there was one instance of 17 "unknown white men" being hanged as cattle thieves in a single day.
 In the West, lynchings were often done to establish law and order.

 Spectacle lynching and racist memorabilia

-Lynching was often treated as a spectacle sport, where large crowds gathered to partake in or watch the torture and mutilation of the victim(s).
+Lynching was often treated as a spectator sport, where large crowds gathered to partake in or watch the torture and mutilation of the victim(s).
 The attendants often treated these as festive events, with food, family photos, and souvenirs.
 Whites used these events to demonstrate their power and control.
 This often led to the exodus of the remaining Black population and discouraged future settlement.

 In the post–Reconstruction era, lynching photographs were printed for various purposes, including postcards, newspapers, and event mementos.
-Typically these images depicted an African American lynching victim and all or part of the crowd in attendance.
+Typically these images depicted an African-American lynching victim and all or part of the crowd in attendance.
 Spectators often included women and children.
 The perpetrators of lynchings were not identified.
 The 1916 lynching of Jesse Washington in Waco, Texas, drew nearly 15,000 spectators.
 Often lynchings were advertised in newspapers prior to the event in order to give photographers time to arrive early and prepare their camera equipment.